thelabnyc/wagtail_blog/README.md

 # Settings

 `BLOG_PAGINATION_PER_PAGE` (Default 10) Set to change the number of blogs per page.
 Set to None to disable (useful if using your own pagination implimentation).

+# Import from wordpress

+1. Enable wordpress json api
+2. Create a Blog index page and note the title.
+Let's pretend my blog index page title is "blog"
+3. Run `./manage.py wordpress_to_wagtail http://myblog.com blog username password` the username if your wordpress username with full access to the api.
+Without this you can't access all blog posts.

 # Comments